frconor-ebook/meditations/_posts/2025-06-06-the-apostolate-of-the-home.md

 Thinking about this, it\'s rather moving.
 Beautiful scene of a young family.

-Father Jobab Andraer, who after twenty-two years of being the chaplain of Strathmore School and altar servers and ceremonies, said one of the things he learned over 25 years was that kids love fire.
+Father Jobab Andraer, who after twenty-two years of being the chaplain of Strathmore School and altar servers and ceremonies, said one of the things he learned over twenty-five years was that kids love fire.

 Well, this mother gives her five-year-old son a lighted candle.
 He could have burnt down the whole house.